whinee/imagesmacker/docs/dev/bump.md

 ## How to Bump

-The table below illustrates the effect of the `poetry version` subcommands on the following version strings:
+The table below illustrates the effect of the `just bump` subcommands on the following version strings:

 |subcommand|before|after|
 |:---:|:---:|:---:|